tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 .. code-block:: python

-for phrase in ['hiring', 'hire', 'new employee']:
-    if phrase in msg:
+	for phrase in ['hiring', 'hire', 'new employee']: if phrase in msg.lower():
-        tier2assist.append({'msg': 'If you are looking to add a new employee please fill out this form.', 'action': 'YOUR_FORM_URL_HERE'})
+			tier2assist.append({'msg': 'If you are looking to add a new employee please fill out this form.', 'action': 'YOUR_FORM_URL_HERE' + ticketID})

 Additionally we have some special integrations with google forms :ref:`Tier2Forms <content/integration/tier2forms:link forms with helpdesk buttons>` to allow the information from a submission of such a form to the ticket that was just created.